SEN Support & EHCPs

 The Local Authority will:

-• collate the feedback three times a year
+• collate the feedback twice a year

 • use your feedback to find out what’s working well, what could be improved and to develop what they do